 - Check your insurance policy to see the level of security required on your home.
 Check the small print and phone them up if you’re not sure.

 - Install a good security alarm in your home.
-Again these can cost as little as £50 and shopping around will seriously help keep the cost low.
+Again these can cost as little as £50 and shop around will seriously help keep the cost low.
 I would recommend a professional to install the alarm only because you want to know it is set up correctly and generally they are installed at a high level.
 I personally do not fancy going up a set of ladders to install the alarm box.
 Moreover, a company like Verisure can help you with setting up an alarm as their home alarms are connected directly to an Alarm Receiving Centre, where a team of specialized professionals works every day to ensure your protection.
 Check out the Vivint cost for the most complete monitored home security system on the market.

 - Last but not least security lighting.
 Someone attempted to break into our shed only last year.
 My husband woke up and found the young lad hid in a corner of the garden from our bedroom window.
 The lad had set the security light off and he couldn’t move because he didn’t want to get seen.
 He actually got away, but if the security lighting hadn’t been installed it wouldn’t have triggered and woke my husband up.
 You can find plenty of security halogen lights in-store and online with some even under £10.